 Found 13 results

-Name: Finkarus Location: Finkarus (Island somewhere in Eastern Europe) Size: 8*8 km Teams: Russian and US Gameplay: AAS with everything Download link: On Hold Description: Huge map with cities, villages, bunkers, highways and dirtroads.
-Russian team will start in a bunker in the south eastern corner of the map and make their way through fields, forests, hills, mountains, cities and villages towards US troops that have established a foothold somewhere in the north (haven't decided where yet).
+Name: Finkarus Location: Finkarus (Island somewhere in Eastern Europe) Size: 4*4 km Teams: Russian and US Gameplay: AAS with everything Download link: On Hold Description: Huge map with cities, villages, bunkers, highways and dirtroads.
+Russian team will start in a bunker in the south eastern corner of the map and make their way through fields, forests, hills, mountains, military camps, ruined castle, cities and villages towards US troops that have established a foothold somewhere in the north-western corner of the map.
 Minimap: Screenshots/Media:

 In order "To seduce the females!"
 I`ve started this topic.
 I`d like to show a map that I´ve been workin on..
 SQUAD map that I am working on in my spare time.
 You might have seen something about this on the Wrench or the Squad monthly recap, or on YT videos by other authors.
 This map started from topography of one of many pacific islands.
 I manipulated the landscape, and I am using a modified version of the FoolsRoad landscape material.
 Foliage is mostly SQUAD SDK official foliage and DOKYOS Lowpoly-Rainforest assets.
 Game-modes will be Insurgency and AAS - probably a day and night version, depending on the game mode.
 Framerate is just about fine - I might find ways to optimize it tho.
 Capzones are mostly abandoned ruins in the jungle - doesn´t make much sense, I get it.
 Since there are no roads on the map (currently), It will be an INFANTRY-only map.
 I still have to work out proper SFX to make the whole thing appear more bearable - currently its like the lord of the crickets is holding a concert.
 Full moon is custom made, - there is a good tutorial on YT for that.
 The water material is translucent, and eating up a lot of shader complexity.
 Oh, did I mention that the map comes with custom player textures for the RU faction ?
 Russians will look somewhat 2006-2009ish, with oldskool wooden furniture AK74S and stuff.
 Anyhow, here´s a bunch of screenshots: